goingnowhere/malfare-protocols/protocols/en/missing_child/index.md

 - Gate should be immediately closed, and all traffic out of the event halted, until such time as the child is located.

-- Law enforcement must be called immediately (by SL).
+- Law enforcement must be called immediately (by Site Lead).

-- A Search and Rescue team should be assembled (by MSL).
+- A Search and Rescue team should be assembled (by Malfare Shift Lead).

-- If severe neglect or (sexual) abuse/assault is suspected at any point during the incident response, law enforcement must be informed &mdash; this could be child abuse (SL).
+- If severe neglect or (sexual) abuse/assault is suspected at any point during the incident response, law enforcement must be informed &mdash; this could be child abuse (Site Lead).

-- The Legal Guardians should be brought to Malfare/T&E and kept there until the child is found.
-The guardian(s) do NOT help in search and do not leave Malfare/T&E.
+- The Legal Guardians should be brought to Malfare/Tea & Empathy and kept there until the child is found.
+The guardian(s) do NOT help in search and do not leave Malfare/Tea & Empathy.

-- Member of crew (designated by MSL) stays with LGs at all times!
+- Member of crew (designated by Malfare Shift Lead) stays with Legal Guardians at all times!

 - Name, nicknames, age, description and last known location of the child should be broadcast on the radio to the search and rescue